-- Windows 98SE/98 If the Jet40SP8_9xNT.exe and MDAC (Microsoft Data Access Components) 2.8 installation dialog box appears after installation of Photo Loader is complete, follow the instructions on the screen to perform the installation.
-The installation dialog box will not appear if Jet40SP8_9xNT.exe and MDAC 2.8 or higher are already installed on your computer. - Windows XP (including SP1), 2000, or Me (Excluding Windows XP SP2) If the MDAC (Microsoft Data Access Components) 2.8 installation dialog box appears after installation of Photo Loader is complete, follow the instructions on the screen to perform the installation.
+- "Read me" files contain important information about installation, including installation conditions and computer system requirements. - 4.
+Click "Install" for Photo Loader. - Follow the instructions that appear on your computer screen to install Photo Loader. - Windows XP (including SP1) or 2000 (Excluding Windows XP SP2) If the MDAC (Microsoft Data Access Components) 2.8 installation dialog box appears after installation of Photo Loader is complete, follow the instructions on the screen to perform the installation.
 The installation dialog box will not appear if MDAC 2.8 or higher installed is already installed on your computer.